gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 one another, resulting in the immense diversity of functions and forms of life on Earth.
 There has been a longstanding debate if there is any _generality_, or better _universality_, to these processes [@Lawton1999].
-Answering this question itself proves difficult---how can we determine if there is some set of universal rules or mechanisms that underlie these systems when they are inherently driven by so many factors which interact in nonlinear and probabilistic ways?
+Answering this question, even in abstract, proves difficult.
+How can we determine if there is some set of universal rules or mechanisms that underlie systems driven by many factors which interact in nonlinear and probabilistic ways across separate organizational scales?
+We propose that this problem can be split into two parts:

-The difficulty of inferring the mechanisms that drive any complex system are
-twofold: 1) deciding on the best spatial, temporal, and organizational scale at which to model a process and 2) determining which the best set of models and parameters explain a particular dataset collected at that scale.
+1) deciding on the best spatial, temporal, and organizational scale at which to model an ecosystem process, and 2) after a particular scale has been chosen, determining the best model at that scale and associated parameters that explain a particular dataset.

+The first question is to determine the proper scale to model a given system.
 Innumerable biological mechanisms have been posited at various spatial, temporal, and organizational scales (@fig:slices).
 How does one decide the best scale at which to model a processes, or at what scale it is best to look for universality?

+@LevinsLewontin writes
+> The problem for science is to understand the proper domain of explanation of
+> each abstraction rather than become its prisoner.

+The second question is, after a given scale is selected, to select the best model from a set of competing models at that scale.
+This question is primarily implicated with prediction---that is, what model best predicts ecological systems at a particular scale?
+This has applied need as forecasting is an imperative in ecology.
+Some scales are more predictable than others.

 ![Conceptual space with three axes.](./figures/tensorslices.png){#fig:slices}

 @Lawton1999 argues that as an organizational scale, the ecology community is frought with too many "contingencies" in order to find universality.
-Partially in response to Lawton's paper, the metacommunity framework [@Leibold2003MetCom] sought to address the inherently spatial nature of metacommunity processes.
-@Vellend2010ConSyn posits four fundamental processes, analogous to evolutionary genetics. @Poisot2015BeySpe also notes the importance of variation in traits and abundance.
+Partially in response to Lawton's paper, the metacommunity framework [@Leibold2003MetCom] sought to address the inherently spatial nature of metacommunity processes. @Vellend2010ConSyn posits four fundamental processes, analogous to evolutionary genetics. @Poisot2015BeySpe also notes the importance of variation in traits and abundance.
 Necessary additional spatial and temporal dimension to community processes.
 The scales at which we propose mechanisms are subject to selection bias based on the data we can collect---looking for lost keys where the light is better.

+The data we collect from ecological systems is inherently noisy.
+This data contains information produced by a combination of the amalgamation of "true" ecological and evolutionary mechanisms (interacting in unknown ways) compounded by sampling biases.

 What is in this paper?
 We argue that advances in computational resources and methods for likelihood-free inference put us in the place where simulation models can enable us to test more complex interaction mechanisms [@Cranmer].
-Prediction as a measure of model efficacy.
-Dynamical systems perspective on metacommunity ecology.

-How do we predict how ecosystems will change at the scale of community ecology?
-The mechanisms that influence the dynamics of communities are multifaceted.
-@Vellend2010ConSyn proposes four fundamental mechanisms of community ecology: speciation, selection, drift, and dispersal.
-The metacommunity concept [@Leibold2003MetCom] provides a framework to understand how species interact, how they are distributed across space, and how their changes through time.
-This enables conceptual synthesis of evolutionary (trait drift and selection in response to both the environment and other species) and ecological (species interacting with oneanother and their environment) processes.
-Many ecological and evolutionary processes fall within the metacommunity construction.
-How does species respond to variation and change in the environment?
-How does the composition of ecosystems (species) respond to evolutionary processes, which form the species pool?
+We present a conceptual framework for determining the best model from a set of competing simulation models.
+We then present an example where we fit data from LTER wisconsin fish to both individual-species level and community level simulation models to determine which provides better predictions about occupancy over time.

 ScientificML [@Rackauckas2020UniDif].

-The data we collect from these systems is inherently noisy.
-This data contains information produced by a combination of the amalgamation of "true" ecological and evolutionary mechanisms (interacting in unknown ways) compounded by sampling biases.
-We first need to ask if we can understand the mechanisms producing these phenomena, which we argue is synonymous with prediction.
-The second question then becomes can we forecast/manage these systems?
+First we need to ask if we can understand the mechanisms producing these phenomena, which we argue is synonymous with prediction.
+The second question becomes can we forecast/manage these systems?
 Example of success in climate/weather forecasting.

-# A dynamical systems perspective on ecological mechanisms
+# A state-space perspective on ecological mechanisms

+In order to present the conceptual framework for simulation-based inference, we first need to propose some definitions.
+This conceptual framework is based around consider the _dynamics_ of a metacommunity system by considering the _geometry_ of how that system changes in _state-space_.

 Dynamical systems is the subfield of mathematics related to systems that change over time.
 Often by applying a geometric perspective to state-space.
 What is state space?